Keep yourself up-to-date with latest market trends and changing dynamics due to COVID Impact and Eco

 Restraints

-The Global B2B Publishing Market segments and Market Data Break Down are illuminated below:
+The Global Campaign Management Platforms Market segments and Market Data Break Down are illuminated below:

-Application (Large enterprise, SMEs), Component (Professional Books, Trade Magazines, Directory Advertising, Business Information)
+Pricing (Monthly, Annually, One-time license), Deployment (Cloud, On premise), Features (Contact database, Event triggered actions, Lead management), Organisation size (SMEs, Large Enterprise)

 Region Included are: North America, Europe, Asia Pacific, Oceania, South America, Middle East & Africa